Klazomenai/DEVToken/README.md

 sed ':a;N;$!ba;s/\n/\\n/g' contracts/Token.sol | xclip -selection clipboard
 ```

-### Contract Verification
+### 🧾 Contract Verification
 Contract verification can carried out by both the Blockscout WebUI, and API calls.
 This example uses curl to call the Blockscout API.
-Once
+Once the `verification_payload.json` and the `curl.sh` are fully populated with the relevant values:
 ```
-./curl
+./curl.sh
 ```

+### ⚗️ Test